 - Maintenance of the project after completion is a key component of proposal evaluation.
-State who will maintain the project, how annual and long term maintenance and repairs will be funded, and whether any endowment will exist for the care of the project. - The Foundation welcomes applications from nonprofits of all sizes.
+State who will maintain the project, how annual and long-term maintenance and repairs will be funded, and whether any endowment will exist for the care of the project. - The Foundation welcomes applications from nonprofits of all sizes.
 The Designators will hold an Applicant Forum before each grant cycle so that applicants may meet with the Foundation and learn more about its giving priorities.
-Should you need assistance with proposal writing, there are many resources available in Boston, including but not limited to Philanthropy Massachusetts (www.philanthropyma.org) and the Massachusetts Nonprofit Network (www.massnonprofitnet.org). - Recognition of the Foundation's contribution may be made in newsletters, press releases, media announcements, annual reports, on the organization's web site or through social media channels; by invitation of the Board of Designators to attend project events; and on plaques or other long term recognition if those are planned for the project.
+Should you need assistance with proposal writing, there are many resources available in Boston, including but not limited to Philanthropy Massachusetts (philanthropyma.org) and the Massachusetts Nonprofit Network(massnonprofitnet.org). - Recognition of the Foundation's contribution may be made in newsletters, press releases, media announcements, annual reports, on the organization's web site or through social media channels; by invitation of the Board of Designators to attend project events; and on plaques or other long-term recognition if those are planned for the project.
 The level of recognition is expected to be proportionate to the scale of the Foundation's contribution to the full project budget.
 Grant expectations and guidelines will be sent with the award letter.

 Applications must be received through the online grant portal by 5 pm on the day of the proposal deadline.
 Please direct any questions to Ms. Gioia Perugini, Foundation Administrator at gperugini@hembar.com or 617.557.9777.
+Technical questions on the grant application portal should be directed to Rita Goldberg, Senior Grants Manager, at rgoldberg@hembar.com or 617.557.9774.